 A major problem when caring for wounds is the high risk of infection.
 It is very easy for bacteria to enter the body through broken or damaged skin and spread.
 Bacteria can colonize wounds within the first 48 hours of injury; leading to infection and prolonging the inflammatory phase of wound healing 8.
-Ideally, agents active against the micro-organisms causing infection are used to reduce risk of infection and decrease healing time.
+Ideally, agents active against the micro-organisms causing infection, are used to reduce the risk of infection and decrease healing time.
 Mordorski et al.11 found that topical dressings routinely used to maintain a moist wound environment and enhance occlusion have not been shown to decrease the risk of infection in wounds and are often found to contain antibiotics that are known contact allergens (bacitracin and neomycin).
-McDonnell 9 found these antibiotics are associated with adverse side effects including hypersensitivity, immune-suppression and allergic reactions.
+McDonnell 9 found these antibiotics are associated with adverse side effects including hypersensitivity, immune suppression, and allergic reactions.

 Increased resistance to antimicrobial agents over the past decades and other adverse effects of antibiotics on the host resulted in new research on antimicrobials of plant origin, including oak extract.
 The phytochemical constituents of a plant often determine its physiological action on the human body.
 The genus Quercus (Oak) is abundant in nature and oak bark is known to have a high concentration of tannins.
-Tannins are a complex group of carbon-based polyphenolic compounds; a diverse group of high molecular weight metabolites produced as biproducts of secondary metabolism in plants 6.
+Tannins are a complex group of carbon-based polyphenolic compounds; a diverse group of high molecular weight metabolites produced as bi-products of secondary metabolism in plants 6.
 Polyphenolic compounds are further divided into subgroups based on chemical structure such as tannins 14.

 Tannins have long been thought to play a role in wound healing by reacting with microbial enzymes (bacterial & fungal) to inhibit their activity 8.
 Akiyama et al. 1 found that many microbial enzymes in raw cultures or purified forms are inhibited when mixed with tannins.
 Tannin toxicity on microbes is related to action on the membrane of the microorganism.
 Tannic acid may work like a siderophore, or iron carrier, to chelate iron from the medium and make iron unavailable to microorganisms 3.
-The high concentration of tannins in oak bark are shown to promote very strong astringent properties that act locally by precipitating proteins to the wound 14; decreasing cell membrane permeability that effects microorganisms; and by exerting anti-inflammatory and bactericidal properties 8.
-Tannins are also found to have antioxidant potency 4 which helps to heal cuts, abrasions, wounds, burns and other skin conditions 14.
+The high concentration of tannins in oak bark is shown to promote very strong astringent properties that act locally by precipitating proteins to the wound 14; decreasing cell membrane permeability that affects microorganisms, and by exerting anti-inflammatory and bactericidal properties 8.
+Tannins are also found to have antioxidant potency 4 which helps to heal cuts, abrasions, wounds, burns, and other skin conditions 14.
 In addition, tannins play a major role in wound healing by preventing oxidative damage from free radicals 3.

 Studies to determine the effectiveness of oak extract-based topical dressings on resistant forms of bacteria have demonstrated good results.
 Tannins have the ability to stop infection while continuing to heal the wound internally 7.
 Tannins react with proteins that make them insoluble, creating a protective layer that acts as a barrier for further infection 7.
 Results of research by Sohretoglue et al. 13 indicate plant-based antimicrobials are effective while simultaneously mitigating many side effects often associated with synthetic antimicrobials.
 Chung et al. 3 reported tannic acid inhibited the growth of 15 bacteria tested; showing ester linkage between gallic acid and glucose to form tannic acid was important to the antimicrobial potential of these compounds.
-Chung stated, “microorganisms for S aureus were markedly decreased with tannic acid, and may be a useful adjunct agent for the treatment of S aureus skin infections”.
+Chung stated, “microorganisms for S aureus were markedly decreased with tannic acid, and maybe a useful adjunct agent for the treatment of S aureus skin infections”.

 Davis et al. 5 conducted two studies involving oak extract: “The Use of Topical Agents Containing Oak Extract in Wound Healing on Methicillin-resistant Staphylococcus Aureus,” and “Wound Healing in Porcine Wound Models”.
 Davis reported results of the second in-vivo study found “The oak bark formulation facilitated healing; and further, more wounds healed in the oak bark treatment group”.
 The author suggests the oak bark formulation can enhance the migration of epidermal cells to accelerate healing.